sidebase/sidebase/README.md

 - 😊 **Easy to use**: Designed to follow best practices and to be ready-to-go for development, without additional dev-dependencies like `docker` that make it hard to get started
 - 🚀 **Ready for launch**: Github Actions CI, Dockerfile, easy switch to most popular SQL-databases are all there, out of the box ([get in touch if you're missing something](https://github.com/sidebase/sidebase/issues/new/choose))

 To facilitate this `sidebase` bootstraps a nuxt 3 project that permits developing a backend and a frontend using just Nuxt 3 with overarching TypeScript support.
 We want to show the world how enjoyable end-to-end typescript programming can be, displacing the myth that JS/TS-backends are no good.
-This starter solves a lot fo the "real-world" problems that occur after you start using Nuxt or any other framework: How to write backend tests?
+This starter solves a lot of the "real-world" problems that occur after you start using Nuxt or any other framework: How to write backend tests?
 How to write component tests?
 How to calculate test coverage?
 How to integrate a database?
 How to build a docker image? ...?

 If you have any problems with this project (e.g., setting it up on your PC) [open an issue](https://github.com/sidebase/sidebase/issues/new/choose) and we'll figure it out together with you 🎉